piukhq/harmonia/README.md

 ## Deployment

 There is a Dockerfile provided in the project root.
 Build an image from this to get a deployment-ready version of the project.

+## Additional Documentation

+### Entity Relationship Diagram

+A diagram of the Harmonia database structure can be found in `doc/entity-relationship.{png|svg}`.

+The source of this diagram is provided in the same directory as `entity-relationship.uml`.
+This is a PlantUML description that can be generated with [planter](https://github.com/achiku/planter).
+Once the UML file is generated, a PlantUML renderer can be used to generate the diagram in a vector or raster format.
+One option requiring no install is [PlantText](https://www.planttext.com/).